scalalandio/chimney/docs/docs/cookbook.md

 !!! note

-    In other words, replicating the setup where you do:
+    In other words, on Chimney 1.x, replicating the setup where you do:

     ```scala
     implicit val transformer: Transformer[From, To] = locally {